lumeland/lume.land/docs/core/searching.md

 </ul>
 ```

-Each `page` is an object with all info related with this page.
-The property
-`data` contains all data assigned to this page (like variables in the front
+Each `page` returned is an object with the data assigned to this page (like
-matter, or in the _data.* files).
-In the example above, we use the title of
+variables in the front matter, or in the _data.* files).
+In the example above,
-every page to build the list.
+we use the title of every page to build the list.

 The `search` helper is very powerful and has more interesting features.
 [Go to the Search plugin documentation](../../plugins/search.md) for more info.